-Do you remember 15 years ago where if we had a disagreement with someone, or had any issues or doubts about situations we were involved in, we had to confront it face-to-face?
-If my friend had done something that upset me, I couldn’t “appear offline” when she walked past me in school, and if you yearned to be anywhere but wherever you were, you had to make the best of a bad situation and just be polite?
+Do you remember 15 years ago when if we had a disagreement with someone, or had any issues or doubts about situations we were involved in, we had to confront it face-to-face?
+If my friend had done something that upset me, I couldn’t “appear offline” when she walked past me in school.
+And if you yearned to be anywhere but wherever you were, you had to make the best of a bad situation and just be polite.
+Those were the days.

 The questions are, do we even know what we are doing is wrong if there are no explicit rules, and does it count as real if it’s not in person?

 I’m here to explore some of the new attitudes that are being exploited through the means of social media and mobile technology, and to debate how we can exhibit them with such a desensitised conscience.

 If you find someone who owns a phone that doesn’t have access to Facebook, Instagram or Twitter, you’d think they’d just emerged from the Stone Age, wouldn’t you?
 The majority of the nation now have phones that are capable of this, and some of us spend well over £50 a month just to have entry to this infinite world of cyber exchange.
 But whilst some people merely use these apps to make arrangements with their friends, see what they’re getting up to and catch up with those they can’t see often, others use it for far more alarming means…